-- Use the TRIM/SECT key to select the sectioning mode. - Adjust the appropriate sectioning thickness or verify the selected value. - Depending on the operation planned, use the CUT MODE key to select one of the motorized sectioning modes, CONT, SINGLE or STEP.
+- Center the handle of the handwheel. - Use the TRIM/SECT key to select the sectioning mode. - Adjust the appropriate sectioning thickness or verify the selected value. - Depending on the operation planned, use the CUT MODE key to select one of the motorized sectioning modes, CONT, SINGLE or STEP.